 Paul often lays the foundation and fundamentals of faith early in his writings.
 He then identifies anything that has caused his readers to stray from the truth, or has diverted their attention away from Christ.
 Finally, he explains how these truths should be applied to our individual, everyday lives.

-Here, Paul has come to the conclusion that we should: not let any man judge us in meat, or in drink - and let no man judge you in respect of an holy day, or of the new moon - or of the Sabbath days.
-Having been freed from the restrictions of the Law, through faith in Christ, Paul's earnest desire was to instill in us the higher life that we have in Him.
+Here, Paul has come to the conclusion that we should, "let no man therefore judge you in meat, or in drink, or in respect of an holyday, or of the new moon, or of the Sabbath days."
+Having been freed from the restrictions of the Law, through faith in Christ, Paul's earnest desire was to instil in us the higher life that we have in Him.
 He wanted to get across that we are no longer bound by law, but are under grace - and Paul spent many verses outlining who we are in Christ and the privileges we have in Him.

-Paul's desire was to get across that we are no longer a member of the first, fallen creation, which was placed under a curse by sin, and resulted in death and condemnation.
+Paul's desire was to get across that we are no longer a member of the first, fallen creation, which was placed under a curse by sin and resulted in death and condemnation.
 His emphasis was that in Christ, we have been born into a second creation - by grace through faith!
-We are members of a new creation, that is not impeded by food laws, Sabbath day rules or the keeping of set feasts days.
-We are to live as Christ lived and to love as Christ loved - for love is the fulfillment of the law.
+We are members of a new creation that is not impeded by food laws, Sabbath day rules, or the keeping of set feasts days.
+We are to live as Christ lived and to love as Christ loved - for love is the fulfilment of the law.

 As guilty members of the old creation we were under God's condemnation, but by faith in Christ's redeeming work, we are part of a new creation, which has been set free from the requirements of the Law and have been declared forgiven saints.
-There is now no condemnation for those of us who are in Christ Jesus: therefore - let no man judge you in meat, or in drink, or in respect of an holy day, or of the new moon, or of the Sabbath days.
+There is now no condemnation for those of us who are in Christ Jesus; "let no man therefore judge you in meat, or in drink, or in respect of an holyday, or of the new moon, or of the Sabbath days."